yetulaxman/Intervene_nextflow/index.md

 ---
-title: Containers and Workflows in Bioinformatics
+title: Training materials for Nextflow and containers
 author: CSC Training
 ---